 One of the most important criteria we look at is the blade quality.
-Almost all pruning shears come with sharp blades, but the difference between a good set and a poor set is how long they stay sharp for.
+Almost all pruning shears come with sharp blades, but the difference between a good brand and a poor set is how long they stay sharp for.

 Sure, your cheaper pairs may work well the first time you use them and cut clean and straight, but when you store them away and get them back out to use a few weeks again later are they still sharp?
-Do they have rust on the blades?
+Do they have rust on the blade?
 Are the cutting edges nicked and damaged?

 It is also important to look at how easy it is to sharpen the blades when they need it.

-The best pruning shears have blades made of hard, good quality steel.
+Good pruning shears have blades made of hard, good quality steel.
 We look for blades that are made from high tempered steel or carbon steel – even better is high tempered carbon steel!